 To secure your first appointment with us, we kindly ask you to pay a deposit of $40.
 This deposit will be deducted from the total cost of your appointment unless you cancel or reschedule without giving us enough notice as per our cancellation policy below.

-Unscheduled emergency cases shall always receive top priority, which is why occasional appointment delays are sometimes possible.
-Please realize that we make a sincere attempt to see each client on time.
-For your convenience, 'drop-off' appointments are available.
-A 'drop off' means that your pets can be left with us at the time that works best for you and leave him/her with us for a couple of hours.
-Usually we will ask you to 'drop off' sometime in the morning so our doctors can examine the patient in between appointments or at the time purposely reserved for admitted patients.
-Once the doctor is finished with examining your pet, they will give you a call to go over the diagnosis and to give you discharge instructions.
+We understand that emergencies may occur unexpectedly, so we always prioritize unscheduled emergency cases.
+However, this may cause occasional appointment delays.
+We appreciate your patience and understanding as we try to see each client on time.
+For your convenience, we also offer drop-off appointments.
+A drop-off means you can bring your pet to us at a time that suits you and leave them with us for a couple of hours.
+Usually, we will ask you to drop off your pet in the morning so our doctors can examine them in between appointments or at a reserved time for admitted patients.
+Once the doctor has finished examining your pet, they will call you to discuss the diagnosis and give you discharge instructions.

 For the safety of all animals in our care, we require that all vaccinations be up to date.

-We recommend that all pets be placed on a leash or in pet carriers before entering The Castro Animal Hospital lobby.
+We require that all pets be placed on a leash or in pet carriers before entering The Castro Animal Hospital lobby.

 California Code of Regulations: Title 16 Section 2032.1 Business and Professions Code: Section 4051(a)

 When prescription medication is necessary for your pet, you have a choice between obtaining the medication directly from us (the prescriber) or, if you prefer, we will provide you a written prescription that you may have filled by a pharmacy of your choice.